gitter-lab/pathway-parameter-advising/README.md

 ## Graphlet Creation
 Graphlet decomposition files are created with  the [Parallel Graphlet Decomposition library](http://nesreenahmed.com/graphlets/).
-Files are the piped output from the pgd script: `./pgd inputGraphFile >> graphletOutputFile.gOut`.
+Files are the piped output from the pgd script: `./pgd -f inputGraphFile >> graphletOutputFile.gOut`.

+`scripts/setupPGD.sh` installs the PGD library into the `lib` directory, which is created if none exists.
+PGD is cloned from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
+It can then be run from the base pathway-parameter-advising directory as `lib/pgd/pgd -f inputGraphFile`.